-This is Kris, Jan's daughter, and mom has SO MANY WONDERFUL friends who are concerned about her.
-I think a Caring Bridge page will be the very best way I can communicate updates in her progress.
+JANUARY 2022 - This is Kris, Jan's daughter, and mom has SO MANY WONDERFUL friends who are concerned about her.
+I think dusting off this Caring Bridge page will be the very best way I can communicate updates on her progress.
 You can leave her messages of encouragement right here on the page!
+She suffered flu like symptoms for about a week before we had to send her to the ER with dropping oxygen levels on Wednesday, 1/5.
+She is in room 5082 at Northside Forsyth Hospital, but can not have visitors.
+I will keep this updated as I get information.
+I had hand surgery 10 days ago so my updates will be shorter than normal because I am one-handed typing.
+Thanks for your love and support! -Kris _______________________________________________________________

 What does Mom need?
 I know everyone wants to DO something!
 We do too.
 She is uncomfortable all the time.
 She has been on heavy pain meds since the first knee implant failure a year and a half ago.
 It has taken a toll on her.
 Visits are difficult and must be very short.
 She loves the cards people send.
 Her address is: 8445 Village School Drive, Cumming, GA 30041.
 Stay positive!
 She doesn't need second guessing her surgeon, or advice on what she should take, eat or do.
 It's distressing.
 Just stay upbeat and positive.
 Connor and Lacy are still living with her and will until she is fully recovered.
 Ted and I along with my brother and his family come to see her often.
 Her home is within walking distance of our office.